2012 St. Petersburg Open

-The 2012 St. Petersburg Open was a tennis tournament played on indoor hard courts.
-It was the 17th edition of the St. Petersburg Open, and part of the ATP World Tour 250 Series of the 2012 ATP World Tour.
-It took place at the Petersburg Sports and Concert Complex in Saint Petersburg, Russia, from 17 September through 23 September 2012.
-Third-seeded Martin Kližan won the singles title.
+The 2012 St. Petersburg Open was a tennis tournament played on indoor hard courts, marking the 17th edition of the St. Petersburg Open, and part of the ATP World Tour 250 Series of the 2012 ATP World Tour.
+The tournament took place at the Petersburg Sports and Concert Complex in Saint Petersburg, Russia, from 17 to 23 September 2012.
+Third-seeded Martin Kližan claimed the singles title.